hampusramstrom/gym-threat-defense/README.md

 ## The environment
 ![The Threat Defense environment](threat_defense_environment.png?raw=true "The Threat Defense environment")

-Above, the Threat Defene environment can be observed.
+Above, the Threat Defense environment can be observed.
 None of the notations or the definitions made in the paper will be explained in the text that follows, but rather the benchmark of the toy example will be stated.
 If these are desired, please follow the link found earlier to the paper of *Miehling, E., Rasouli, M., & Teneketzis, D. (2015)*.

 ### Attributes
 Of the 12 attributes that the toy example is built up by, two are leaf attributes (1 and 5) and one is a critical attribute (12).
 To give the network a more realistic appearance, the 12 attributes are intepreted in the paper as: